John Carradine: Personal life and death

 Carradine was married four times.
-He married his first wife, Ardanelle Abigail McCool (January 25, 1911 – January 26, 1989), in 1935.
+He married Ardanelle Abigail McCool (January 25, 1911 – January 26, 1989), in 1935.
 She was the mother of Bruce and David.
 John adopted Bruce, Ardanelle's son from a previous marriage.
 John had planned a large family, but according to the autobiography of his son David, after Ardanelle had had a series of miscarriages, Carradine discovered that she had repeated "coat hanger" abortions, without his knowledge, which rendered her unable to carry a baby to full term.
 After only three years of marriage, Ardanelle Carradine filed for divorce, but the couple remained married for another five years.

 They divorced in 1944 when David was seven years old.
 Carradine left California to avoid court action in the alimony settlement.
 After the couple engaged in a series of court battles involving child custody and alimony, which at one point landed Carradine in jail, David joined his father in New York City.
 By this time, his father had remarried.
 For the next few years, David was shuffled among boarding schools, foster homes, and reform school.

 In 1945, immediately following his divorce from Ardanelle, Carradine married Sonia Sorel (May 18, 1921 – September 24, 2004), who had appeared with him in the 1944 film Bluebeard.
 Sonia, who had adopted the stage name of Sorel, was the daughter of San Francisco brewer Henry Henius, granddaughter of biochemist Max Henius, and a great-niece of the historian Johan Ludvig Heiberg.
 Together, Carradine and Sonia had three sons, Christopher, Keith, and Robert.
 Their divorce in 1957 was followed by an acrimonious custody battle, which resulted in their sons being placed in a home for abused children as wards of the court.
-Keith Carradine said "It was like being in jail.
+Keith Carradine said, "It was like being in jail.
 There were bars on the windows, and we were only allowed to see our parents through glass doors.
 It was very sad.
-We would stand there on either side of the glass door crying".
+We would stand there on either side of the glass door crying."

 Eventually, Carradine won custody of the children.
 For the next eight years, Sonia was not permitted to see the children.
 Robert Carradine said that he was raised primarily by his stepmother, his father's third wife, Doris (Rich) Grimshaw, and believed her to be his mother until he was introduced to Sonia Sorel at a Christmas party when he was 14 years old.
-He told a journalist "I said, 'How do you do?'
+He told a journalist, "I said, 'How do you do?'
 Keith took me aside and said 'That's our real mother.'
 I didn't know what he was talking about.
 But he finally convinced me."